premchander-revature/interviewquestions/DDL.md

 ------

-25.Write a statement to adds a primary key on the First_Name column in the given table.
+25.Write a statement to add a primary key on the First_Name column in the given table.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)